House of Lords (band): History

 On September 18, 2009, the band's seventh studio album Cartesian Dreams was released.
 Although bass was recorded by Matt McKenna, Chris McCarvill had rejoined the band following the recording and played bass on the supporting tour for the album in September–November 2009.
 Jeff Kent produced the album along with Christian, although this time around he did not contribute any songwriting to the album.

 On July 26, 2011, it was announced that the band would release their eighth studio album Big Money on September 23, 2011, in Europe and September 27 in North America.
 The album was recorded with the same line-up as the 2008 album Come to My Kingdom, including bassist Chris McCarvill, and was promoted with a European tour in October 2011, the band's first tour since 2009.

 James Christian released his third solo album, Lay It All On Me in 2013.

 In 2014 House of Lords released their ninth studio album, Precious Metal.
 The album was recorded with the same line-up as the 2008 album Come to My Kingdom.

 In April 2015 it was announced that House of Lords tenth studio album Indestructible would be released in the EU on June 5 and 9 in North America.
-The album was recorded with the same line-up as the 2008 album Come to My Kingdom, this line-up celebrating ten years together.
+The album was recorded with the same line-up as the 2008 album Come to My Kingdom, this line-up celebrates ten years of togetherness.

-According to Christian: The name Indestructible was chosen because we all felt that we have been through a lot in our long careers and what better way to say, 'Hey, I'm still here' than by giving the CD a bold title.
-He adds: 'Indestructible' features eleven brand new songs... ...The album is heavier in the beginning, but we love songs that are both melodic and heavy, and the idea was to fill the best of both on one CD without sounding like two different bands.
-I think we have accomplished that.
+According to Christian: "The name Indestructible was chosen because we all felt that we have been through a lot in our long careers and what better way to say, 'Hey, I'm still here' than by giving the CD a bold title".
+He added: "'Indestructible' features eleven brand new songs... ...The album is heavier in the beginning, but we love songs that are both melodic and heavy, and the idea was to fill the best of both on one CD without sounding like two different bands.
+I think we have accomplished that".

 In addition to announcing an appearance at the Frontiers Rock Festival in Trezzo (MI), Italy on April 12, 2015, jameschristian.com stated 'a European tour in September, with a very special surprise show to be announced soon.
 More details soon!'
 As part of the Indestructible Tour 2015, House of Lords performed in Japan at Loudpark 2015 on October 10, 2015.
 The Indestructible tours started in Helsinki, Finland on September 25 and concluded on October 19 in Pratteln, Switzerland.
 A U.S. date on October 23 followed.

 In January 2017 it was announced that House of Lords eleventh studio album Saint Of The Lost Souls would be released on March 24.
 According to a Frontiers press release the album was recorded with essentially the same line-up as previous albums, the only change being Chris Tristram replacing Chris McCarvill on bass guitar.